U.S. slams Turkey's renewed seismic survey push in eastern Mediterranean

 On Monday, Turkish ship Oruc Reis set sail to carry out seismic surveys in the eastern Mediterranean, prompting Greece to issue a furious new demand for European Union sanctions on Ankara in a row over offshore exploration rights.

-France also expressed its concern after Oruc Reis began its voyage.
-Greece’s foreign ministry described the move as a “major escalation” and a “direct threat to peace in the region”.
-Turkey, meanwhile, accused Athens of fuelling tensions.
+Both Germany and France expressed their concern after Oruc Reis began its voyage.
+Greece’s foreign ministry described the move as a “major escalation” and a “direct threat to peace in the region.”

 The Oruc Reis intends to carry out work south of the Greek island of Kastellorizo, which is close to Turkey’s coast.

-Last month U.S. Secretary of State Mike Pompeo visited Cyprus and Greece, including the island of Crete in the eastern Mediterranean, as Washington lifted a 33-year embargo on “non lethal defence articles” applied on Cyprus in 1987, deepening its security cooperation with Nicosia.
+Last month U.S. Secretary of State Mike Pompeo visited Cyprus and Greece, including the island of Crete in the eastern Mediterranean, as Washington lifted a 33-year arms embargo on Cyprus, deepening its security cooperation with Nicosia.
 The move prompted an angry response from Turkey at the time.

-Reporting by Humeyra Pamuk and Doina Chiacu; Editing by Chizu Nomiyama and Marguerita Choy
+Reporting by Humeyra Pamuk and Doina Chiacu; Editing by Marguerita Choy and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.